This page tells you how to download, install, test, and use Zoom.

 To help WISE members become more comfortable with online discussions, we will hold a series of open sessions where you can practice your Zoom skills and get answers to your questions.
 See the Zoom Coffee Breaks page for details.

-The WISE Office, class assistant, or meeting organizer will send you a link in an email, on a webpage, or sent by text message.
+Links to classes are available on the WISE website.
+See Member Resources for the scheduled links.
+You might also receive the link from the WISE Office, class assistant, or meeting organizer in an email or by text message.
 A few minutes before the official start time, click on the link and follow the instructions.
 You may see a popup that prompts you for a password.
 Enter the meeting password that was included in the meeting announcement.

 As you join, your microphone will be on and so you can greet your friends.
 Once the session starts, you'll be on mute.
-To ask a question, you can raise your hand or type a question into the chat window.
+To ask a question, you can raise your hand using the Raise Hand feature or type a question into the chat window.

 Let’s do our part in creating a warm and engaging online classroom experience with a few basic guidelines: